 The IP address is usually pre-populated in Netzero, but if not, it should be listed with your other home network devices at your Wi-Fi access point or home router.

-The default password consists of the last five letters of the Gateway password, which is printed on a label behind the Gateway door or Powerwall+ cover.
-For Tesla Gateway 2 systems, the label will say “Password” and the full password will consist of ten letters, of which you will only use the last five (note: this label is different from the label that contains the part number and serial number).
-For Tesla Gateway 1 systems, the password will be the last five letters or numbers of the serial number (note: see the Gateway 1 Password Reset Requirement section below for recent changes).
+The default password consists of the last five characters (letters or numbers) of the Gateway password, which is printed on a label behind the Gateway door or Powerwall+ cover.
+For Tesla Gateway 2 systems, the label will say “Password” and the full password is ten characters, of which you will only use the last five (note: this label is different from the label that contains the part number and serial number).
+For Tesla Gateway 1 systems, see the section below for configuring a password.
 For details, see Tesla’s documentation on Connecting to Tesla Gateway and Powerwall+ .

 Once you have the IP address and password, enter them in Netzero (Monitoring > Connect